The Soviet Invasion of Afghanistan Triggered the 1980 Summer Olympics Boycott

 After the 1980 Summer Olympics Boycott

 The 1980 Summer Olympics boycott would have an effect on subsequent Olympics.
 At the 1984 Los Angeles games, 14 countries, mostly allied with Russia, did not participate.
-They stated that they had concerns for their athletes’ safety and due to, according to an interview in the New York Times, “chauvinistic sentiments and an anti-Soviet hysteria being whipped up in the United States.”
+They stated that they had concerns for their athletes’ safety.
+Furthermore, according to an interview in the New York Times, “chauvinistic sentiments and an anti-Soviet hysteria being whipped up in the United States.”
 The 1988 Olympics in Seoul also saw a small number of countries refusing to participate.
 It wouldn’t be until the 1992 games in Barcelona that boycotting became a protest tactic of the past.

 “1980 Summer Olympics boycott,” Wikipedia, pulled 10/17/17.